WVC Industrial Technology - Electronics

 Intro to National Electric Code (NEC)

 Covers the current edition of the National Electric Code (NEC).
-Through classroom lecture and discussion, the student develops comprehension of the NEC sections and relevant industrial electronics and electricity applications.
+Through classroom lecture and discussion, develops comprehension of the NEC sections and relevant industrial electronics and electricity applications.

 ELTRO 210 5 credits